fsharp/fslang-design/RFCs/FS-1053-span.md

 * Using `inref<T>` in an abstract slot signature or implementation results in the automatic emit of an `modreq` attribute on an argument or return
 * Using `outref<T>` in argument position results in the automatic emit of an `[Out]` attribute on the argument

+#### No special treatment of `stackalloc`

+The F# approach to `stackalloc` has always been to make it an "unsafe library function" whose use generates a "here be dragons" warning.
+The C# team make it part of the language and are able to do some additional checks.

+In theory it would be possible to mirror those checks in F#.
+However, the C# team are considerig further rule changes around `stackalloc` in any case.
+Thus it seems ok (or at least consistent) if we follow the existing approach for F# and don’t add any specific knowledge of stackalloc to the rules.

 ### Overloading:

 When an implicit address is being taken for an `inref` parameter, an overload with an argument of type `SomeType` is preferred to an overload with an argument of type `inref<SomeType>`.
 For example give this: